SUSE/release-notes-alp/README.md

     MY NOTE TEXT HERE
     # end::alp-10[]
     ```
-    This note will only show up in ALP Dolomite 1.0 release notes document.
+    This note will only show up in ALP 1.0 release notes document.

     2. If Micro: add the note to the relevant document with `-micro` suffix and include it in `release-notes-micro.adoc`

 ## Available tags

 The currently available tags are the following:

+- `alp-10`
-- `dolomite-10`
+- `micro-60`